Carter-75/UniversalMobWar/README.md

 - Zombies attack skeletons, creepers, cows, **YOU**, etc.
 - A zombie kills a cow → gains 1 kill point
 - After 3 kills → zombie reaches Level 1 (gains +0.5 hearts, +0.1 damage, etc.)
-- Two zombies attack the same skeleton → they become allies for 60 seconds
+- **Two zombies attack same skeleton** → STRONG alliance (95% success, 20 sec duration)
-- The zombies will help defend each other against threats
+  - They trust each other and actively coordinate attacks
+- **Zombie + Skeleton attack same creeper** → weak alliance (70% success, 5 sec duration)
+  - They might cooperate but mostly focus on their own fight
+- Alliances break instantly when target dies or if they switch targets
 - At Level 10+ → zombie gets a wooden sword
 - At Level 50+ → zombie gets diamond sword and diamond armor!